 We’re so lucky to have Jill Grunewald as our guide for this portion of the #HashiPosse journey.
 She’s a Functional Medicine Certified Health Coach, founder of Healthful Elements, and most importantly, co-author of the fabulous resource: The Essential Thyroid Cookbook.

 Read on for the biggest mistakes practitioners make when it comes to testing your thyroid, and Jill’s amazing advice for how to advocate for yourself at the doctor’s office.
-And if you’re in need of thyroid-friendly recipes, make sure to pick up her book!

 With health and hedonism,

 The Best Thyroid Blood Tests to Ask For and How to Read Them

 It’s a common yet unfortunate scenario.

 You don’t quite feel like yourself, so you go to the doctor.
 Fatigue, constipation, dry skin, and stubborn weight gain have been your constant companions for too long.
 Perhaps you’re frequently cold and your brush is revealing just how much hair you’re losing.

 Your doctor may isolate these symptoms (with an anti-depressant, laxative, or a suggestion to “eat less and work out harder”).
 Or he or she may say, “Let’s check your thyroid.”
 (Right answer.)

 “Checking” can have vastly different meanings, again, depending on the doctor’s worldview.